 Error Handling and Debugging in JavaScript

 Errors are an inevitable part of programming.
 Knowing how to handle them gracefully and debug your code efficiently is crucial for developing robust applications.
-JavaScript provides mechanisms for error handling using try
+JavaScript provides mechanisms for error handling using try, catch, and finally blocks, as well as various tools and techniques for debugging.
+This lesson delves into error handling patterns and introduces you to essential debugging practices.

 Understanding Errors in JavaScript